Testimonials

 Kirwan State High School

-The Fuel for Schools, an amazing charity organisation that not only feeding our students, but offer student support and well being.
+Fuel for Schools is an amazing charity organisation that not only feeds our students but offers student support and wellbeing.

-Kirwan High are very lucky to have the support of the fuel for schools’ fantastic charity organisation.
+Kirwan High is very lucky to have the support of Fuel for Schools’ fantastic charity organisation.

 Kirwan opens a ‘Hub’ space close to the centre of the school every day where students can help themselves to breakfast foods and again during lunchtime make their own sandwich.